Adin: Biblical references

+"The children of Adin, four hundred fifty and four".

 However, the Jewish Genealogical Society of Great Britain have no records of this as a Jewish family name.
 Albeit, the Consolidated Jewish Family Name Index of U.S. based Avotaynu indicates Adin is a Jewish family name that was present in Poland and Belarus prior to World War II.

 Due to the name having just 4 letters, it may be a phonetic coincidence that it exists across diverse cultures.

 Who's Who in the Old Testament Together with the Apocrytha by Joan Comay states that Adin (Heb. "delicate") 1. date unknown.
 Ancestor of a family of Judah who returned with Zerubbabel from Exile in Babylon.
 Ezra 2:15; 8:6; Nehemiah 7:20.

 Records of Adin's in England

 The International Genealogical Index charts migration of the Adin family name throughout England from Great Wigborough, Essex, in 1567, to the midlands in the late 17th century, in particular Staffordshire and Derbyshire, followed by migration to Liverpool and Manchester in the 1840s during the Industrial Revolution and on to the United States.
 Some branches remained in Derbyshire until they emigrated to Foxton, New Zealand, in 1863, arriving on a ship called the Helvellyn.